impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 What that means for us is, `sed` will find all examples of a "+" or "-" character, and replace it with a "." character.

 We can test this by running just this particular `sed` regex against a test file.
 I make a simple text file named "bar" and paste the following Ruby versions inside it.
-The Ruby versions were taken from [the official Ruby release list](https://web.archive.org/web/20221006111802/https://www.ruby-lang.org/en/downloads/releases/):
+The Ruby versions were taken from [the official Ruby release list](https://web.archive.org/web/20221006111802/https://www.ruby-lang.org/en/downloads/releases/){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-18mar2023-1056am.png" width="30%" style="border: 1px solid black; padding: 0.5em">